cloudera/director-scripts/java8/README.md

 In order to use this bootstrap script, you'll need to configure your deployment to use a `javaInstallationStrategy` of `NONE`.
-This can be done using a configuration file or using the Cloudera Director API, as this property is not currently configurable in the UI.
+This can be done using a configuration file or using the Cloudera Altus Director API, as this property is not currently configurable in the UI.
 An example of how this would look in a configuration file:

 ```